 Lately, I’ve been reading a lot of Roger Scruton, the popular British philosopher.
 One of the key themes he keeps coming back to is the conflict or duality between the object (material) and subject (conscious being).
 We know we ourselves are physical, material objects, but we also know that we are subjects, more than material objects, which creates our suffering.
 This is the essence of the fall.

 We are spirits, souls, an “I”, who is conscious and capable of meeting with other accountable subjects, other “I’s” in a transcendent space of free will that can’t be completely described but must be created, negotiated, and experienced together.
 Like a beautiful painting must be seen and a beautiful symphony must be listened to, our lives are more than just a random occurrence of cells and tissue.
-A community of health, that nurtures health is like a great work of art in that intentionality and accountability to both ancestors, the living, as well as future generations meet within the context of a group of people bound together.
+A community that nurtures health is like a great work of art in that intentionality and accountability to both ancestors, the living, as well as future generations, meet within the context of a group of people bound together.

 This is where we may find beauty, goodness, truth, and neighbors.
 This is where we may meet God.